omidheshmatinia/RippleValidatorEditText/README.md

 # Tips
 ### Focus
-If you want to ues focus attributes, do not forget to add below line in your xml
+If you want to use focus attributes, do not forget to add below line in your xml

 ```xml
 android:imeOptions="actionNext"